millerlogic/libcordis/README.md

 ## Plugin C API

-This is the API in the plugin shared object.
+This is the API in the plugin shared object, to be defined by plugin implementors.

 ```
 int name_interface(int fd, int flags)